China to ramp up U.S. car, aircraft, energy purchases in trade deal: source - Metro US

 MANUFACTURING CHALLENGES

-The $80 billion increase for manufactured goods includes significant purchases of autos, auto parts, aircraft, agricultural machinery, medical devices and semiconductors, said one of the sources, without naming any specific suppliers.
+The $80 billion increase for manufactured goods includes significant purchases of autos, auto parts, aircraft, agricultural machinery, medical devices and semiconductors, said one of the sources, without giving the names of any specific suppliers.

 The aircraft would likely be built by Boeing Co